On images of Mori dream spaces: Amplifications

+\begin{definition} Let $X$ be a normal projective variety whose divisor class group $\Cl{(X)}$ is finitely generated. \begin{enumerate} \item A Cox ring of $X$ is a multi-section ring $R(X, \Gamma)$, where $\Gamma\subset \WDivi{(X)}$ is a group of Weil divisors such that the natural map $\Gamma_{\bQ}\to\Cl{(X)}_{\bQ}$ is an isomorphism. \item $X$ is said to be a Mori dream space if a Cox ring of $X$ is of finite type over the base field. \end{enumerate} \end{definition} Note that Mori dream spaces and Cox rings in the above sense coincide with those of $\bQ$-factorial Mori dream spaces when the variety is $\bQ$-factorial.
+The finite generation of Cox rings is independent of the choice of $\Gamma$.

+In \cite[Theorem 2.3]{MR2660680}, they gave a characterization of Mori dream spaces via the properties of line bundles, which is similar to the original definition.
+In \cite[Theorem 2.3]{MR2660680} and its proof they also proved the existence of small $\bQ$-factorizations for such varieties, assuming that the base field is of characteristic zero.
+They need this extra assumption in the proof of \cite[Lemma 2.4]{MR2660680}, to use resolutions of singularities.
+We prove that it is unnecessary, so that their results work in arbitrary characteristics.

+\begin{lemma}[{$=$\cite[Lemma 2.4]{MR2660680}}] Let $X$ be a normal projective variety with finitely generated class group $\Cl{(X)}$.
+Then the cone $\Mov{(X)}$ generated by divisors without fixed parts has full dimension in $\Cl{(X)}_{\bQ}$. \end{lemma}

+\begin{proof} Take prime divisors $D_1,\dots,D_r$ on $X$ which generates $\Cl{(X)}$.
+Let $f\colon X'\to X$ be the composition of normalizations and successive blow-ups along scheme-theoretic inverse images of $D_i$.
+Let $D_i'$ be the scheme theoretic inverse image of $D_i$ on $X'$, which are Cartier by the construction of the blow-ups and satisfy $f_*D'_i=D_i$.
+Let $E$ be a very ample Cartier divisor on $X'$ such that $E+D'_i$ are also very ample.
+Since $f_*E$ and $f_*(E+D'_i)=f_*E+D_i$ are all movable on $X$, this concludes the proof. \end{proof}

 We go back to our results.
-First, Theorem \ref{main} also holds in this case: \begin{theo} Let $X$ be a non-$\bq$-factorial MDS, and $X\to Y$ be a surjective morphism to another normal projective variety.
-Then $Y$ also is a non-$\bq$-factorial MDS. \end{theo} \begin{proof} The proof is essentially the same as that for Theorem \ref{main}, so we only point out where should be modified in the original one.
-First of all, we can replace $X$ with its small $\bq$-factorization: i.e. there exists a small birational morphism $\tilde{X}\to X$ from a $\bq$-factorial normal projective variety $\tilde{X}$.
-This fact implicitly appears in \cite[Theorem 2.3]{ahl} and its proof.
+We first show \pref{th:main} for non-$\bQ$-factorial varieties. \begin{theorem} Let $X$ be a Mori dream space, and $X\to Y$ be a surjective morphism to another normal projective variety.
+Then $Y$ also is a Mori dream space. \end{theorem} \begin{proof} We only point out which part of the proof of \pref{th:main} should be modified.
+Let us first replace $X$ with its small $\bQ$-factorization.
+Namely, take a small birational morphism $\tilde{X}\to X$ from a $\bQ$-factorial Mori dream space $\tilde{X}$.
+By replacing $X$ with $\tilde{X}$, we can assume that $X$ is $\bQ$-factorial.

-We should check that $\dim_{\bq}\Cl{(Y)}_{\bq}<\infty$.
-Note that $\Cl{(Y)}$ does not change if we remove the singular locus of $Y$.
-If we remove the inverse image of this locus from $X$, the Weil divisor class group does not increase.
-The rest of the argument is the same.

 In order to prove the finite generation of a Cox ring of $Y$, we take the Stein factorization of $X\to Y$ as before.
 Nothing has to be changed for finite morphisms.
-For algebraic fiber spaces, we again remove the singular locus of $Y$ and its inverse image.
-Then we can apply Lemma \ref{afs}, since any Weil divisor on a non-singular variety is Cartier so that it can be pulled-back. \end{proof}